 Pico de Orizaba (18,491ft/5,636m) is the highest point in Mexico and the third highest point in North America.
-This is a popular mountaineering objective on its own, but we have the option to do what we are best known for – skiing right off the summit!
-This trip is timed to coincide with the end of the storms that bring Orizaba most of its snow.
-If you are looking for a great way to introduce yourself to high altitude climbing, this is it.
-This trip can run either as a mountaineering or ski mountaineering trip depending on conditions.
+This is a popular mountaineering objective and a great way to introduce yourself to high altitude climbing.
 If the advertised date does not work for you, please call us to arrange for a private trip.

-A shorter itinerary, lower guest-to-guide ratio, and a ski mountaineering climb and descent set this trip apart.
+A shorter itinerary and lower guest-to-guide ratio set this trip apart.
 And while this trip is relatively short – only 7 or 8 days – we spend those days maximizing our acclimatization.
-We’ll take a unique trekking approach from the town of Tlachichuca to the refuge at the base of the route, carrying light day packs while our heavier mountain and ski equipment is shuttled up by car.
+We’ll take a unique trekking approach from the town of Tlachichuca to the refuge at the base of the route, carrying light day packs while our heavier mountain equipment is shuttled up by car.
 To make this trip possible we’ve teamed up with Servimont Climbing Adventures, a three-generation local logistics and guide service.

 Overall Difficulty Level: Difficult

-Fitness Level: Very strenuous due to climbing and ski touring at high altitude
+Fitness Level: Very strenuous due to climbing at high altitude

 Day 1: Meet your guide in Mexico City, Mexico.
 We’ll then drive to the town of Tlachichuca (8500 ft / 2600 m), and stay in the Servimont Lodge, our base for the week.